Poweezy/royalties-database/CLEANUP-README.md

 - `js/sidebar-manager.js` - Sidebar functionality
 - `js/diagnostics.js` - System diagnostics
 - `js/startup.js` - Application startup sequence
+- `js/utils.js` - Utility functions for the application

 ## How to Use the Application